 Empyema is pus in the pleural space.
 It can occur as a complication of pneumonia, thoracotomy, abscesses (lung, hepatic, or subdiaphragmatic), or penetrating trauma with secondary infection.
 Empyema necessitatis is soft-tissue extension of empyema leading to chest wall infection and external drainage.

 Trapped lung is a lung encased by a fibrous peel caused by empyema or tumor.
 Because the lung cannot expand, the pleural pressure becomes more negative than normal, increasing transudation of fluid from parietal pleural capillaries.
-The fluid characteristically is borderline between a transudate and an exudate; ie, the biochemical values are within 15% of the cutoff levels for Light's criteria (see see Criteria for Identifying Exudative Pleural Effusions).
+The fluid characteristically is borderline between a transudate and an exudate; ie, the biochemical values are within 15% of the cutoff levels for Light's criteria (see Table 2: Criteria for Identifying Exudative Pleural Effusions).

 Iatrogenic effusions can be caused by migration or misplacement of a feeding tube into the trachea or perforation of the superior vena cava by a central venous catheter, leading to infusion of tube feedings or IV solution into the pleural space.